 (1) A general rate increase request is one where the company or utility files for an overall increase in revenues through a company-wide increase in rates for the utility service it provides, but shall not include requests for changes in rates made pursuant to an adjustment clause or other similar provisions contained in a utility's tariffs.
 When a public utility submits a tariff which constitutes a general rate increase request, the commission shall establish a case file for the tariff.
 The tariff and all pleadings, orders, briefs, and correspondence regarding the tariff shall be filed in the case file established for the tariff.
 The tariff submitted shall be in compliance with the provisions of the rules relating to the separate utilities.
 A tariff filed which proposes a general rate increase request shall also comply with the minimum filing requirements of these rules for general rate increase requests.
-Any public utility which submits a general rate increase request shall simultaneously submit its direct testimony with the tariff.
+Any public utility which submits a general rate increase request shall simultaneously submit its direct testimony with the tar-

 - (2) Except when the Commission orders the filing of a tariff, when a public utility submits a tariff for commission approval but requests the tariff become effective in fewer than thirty (30) days, the commission shall establish a case file for the tariff.
 In addition, the public utility shall file a Motion for Expedited Treatment and comply with the expedited treatment portion of these rules.
 The tariff and all pleadings, orders, briefs, and correspondence shall be filed in the case file established for the tariff. - (3) When a pleading, which objects to a tariff or requests the suspension of a tariff, is filed, the commission shall establish a case file for the tariff and shall file the tariff and pleading in that case file.
 All subsequent pleadings, orders, briefs, and correspondence concerning the tariff shall be filed in the case file established for the tariff.
-Any pleading to suspend a tariff shall attach a copy of the tariff and include a certificate of service to confirm that the party who submitted the tariff has been served with the pleading. - (4) A case will not be established to consider tariff sheets submitted by a regulated utility which do not meet the circumstances of sections (1)-(3) of this rule, except that a case shall be established when tariff sheets are suspended by the commission on its own motion or, when suspended, upon the recommendation of staff. - (5) When a public utility extends the effective date of a tariff, it shall file one (1) original, and eight (8) copies of a letter extending the tariff effective date in the official case file.
+Any pleading to suspend a tariff shall attach a copy of the tariff and include a certificate of service to confirm that the party who submitted the tariff has been served with the pleading. - (4) A case file shall be established for a tariff filing in which the commission is required by law or requested by the party filing the tariff to specifically approve the tariff. - (5) A case file will not be established to consider tariff sheets submitted by a regulated utility which do not meet the circumstances of sections (1)-(4) of this rule, except that a case file shall be established when tariff sheets are suspended by the commission on its own motion or when suspended upon the recommendation of staff. - (6) When a public utility extends the effective date of a tariff, it shall file a letter extending the tariff effective date in the official case file.
 Notwithstanding any other provision of these rules, this letter may be filed by a nonattorney.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed March 10, 1995, effective Nov.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.